Dip Tank for Dummies - Screen Print Direct

 In screen printing, reclaiming is the process of completely cleaning your screen after printing so it can be used again for a new print.
 This process removes ink and the emulsion stencil off the mesh of your frame.

-A washout booth or a dip tank can be used to reclaim.
-Below we discuss how to reclaim with a dip tank.
+A washout booth or a dip tank can be used to during the reclaim process to help save time, labor, chemicals and water.
+Below we break down how to use a dip tank during the reclaiming process in 4 simple steps!

 Reclaiming with a Dip Tank